Japan KYUSHU Tourist ジャパン九州ツーリスト株式会社

 E-mail

-Christian Pilgrimage sites
+Christian sacred sites

 Christianity in Japan was spread in Nagasaki region.
 However, unparalleled hidden Cristian history